boyac/pyFolio/README.md

 ### Analyst Journey 2017-
--	Conducted fundamental investment analysis of the Japanese and South Korean markets and of the utilities and renewable energy sectors, successfully uncovered an undervalued stock and suggested overweight to benchmark, the stock has rebounded by over 391% (initiated on Jan 16, 2019)
+-	Conducted fundamental investment analysis of the Japanese and South Korean markets and of the utilities and renewable energy sectors.
+Bottom-up research and successfully uncovered an undervalued utilities stock and suggested overweight to benchmark, the stock has rebounded by over 391% in 2 months (initiated on Jan 16, 2019)
 -	Presented Japanese economic and market views to external and internal clients and made profitable buy and sell calls multiple times for Nikkei 225 in 2018 and 2019, gave 'Sell' rating before market correction (-21%) in Oct.
 2018 and met the target price within 1% in 2019
 -	Derived comprehensive analysis of selected stocks from emerging markets and closely predicted stocks’ target price, raised TP from THB59.7 to THB76 (52 Week High THB77.8)
 -	Covered alternative energy sector and raised the target price from USD37 to USD56 (YTD 41%)